-A Bluetooth beacon is a small, battery-powered, wireless device that uses Bluetooth Low Energy (LE) technology to advertise its presence and services.
+A Bluetooth beacon is a small, wireless device that uses Bluetooth Low Energy (LE) technology to advertise its presence and services.
 Beacons operate by repeatedly broadcasting or advertising a beacon identifier to compatible smartphones or tablets within its proximity.
 The smartphone or tablet can then use the beacon’s information to determine its location and services, and act accordingly.

 Beacons are typically used in one of two scenarios.
 The first and most common is for a beacon to be placed either in a fixed location or on a movable object, then relying on a smartphone to correlate beacon proximity to a desired behavior such as opening an app or offering contextually-relevant content.
 The second uses a fixed wireless node to monitor beacons on objects that pass by or through its monitoring area.
 It then can report back to another application using a wired or wide-area network.
 These scenarios can be used in a number of applications including asset tracking, mobile engagement, wayfinding, and point-of-sale systems.